A comparison between short GRB afterglows and AT2017gfo: shedding light on kilonovae properties

-In Table \ref{tab:ratiolum} we quote the luminosities as well as the ratios between {\bf GRB counterpart} and {\bf AT2017gfo} luminosities in the spectral bands and at the time of the observations at which such comparison was possible. {\bf On the basis of the luminosity ratios and on the temporal behaviour of the {\bf GRB counterpart} luminosity, we built three main groups as described below (see \S \ref{sec:constraints}, \S \ref{sec:flatag}, and \S \ref{sec:130603B}).
-Moreover, we distinguish between the \emph{blue} and \emph{red} components, depending on whether the effective wavelength is below or above $900$ nm respectively in the rest frame.
-In Table 2 we summarise the short GRBs that stand out for their properties.}
+On the basis of the luminosity ratios and on the temporal behaviour of the GRB counterpart luminosity, we built three main groups as described below (see \S \ref{sec:constraints}, \S \ref{sec:flatag}, and \S \ref{sec:130603B}). {\bf The first group includes 7 GRBs with a counterpart fainter than AT2017gfo in at least one filter.
+The light curves of these GRBs are shown in Figure \ref{fig:constraints} and two examples are plotted in Figure \ref{fig:constraints_example}.
+The 19 short GRB counterparts brighter than AT2017gfo are plotted in Figure \ref{fig:lcplot} and Figure \ref{fig:lcplot3}. } Moreover, we distinguish between the \emph{blue} and \emph{red} components, depending on whether the rest-frame effective wavelength is below or above $9000$~\AA, respectively.
+In Table \ref{tab:ressum1} we summarise the short GRBs that stand out for their properties.